Degree project - Engineering

-To start their degree projects, students must have passed at least 60 credits in completed courses within the relevant programme.
+To start their degree projects, students must have completed a minimum of 60 credits in completed courses within the relevant programme.

 - Master’s programme in Energy-Efficient and Environmental Building Design

-Students must have passed at least 75 credits in completed courses within the programme before they can start their degree projects.
+Students must have completed 75 credits in completed courses within the programme before they can start their degree projects.

 When should I start looking for a degree project placement?

 It is advisable to start planning 3–4 months before beginning the project.
 Keep in mind that planning time might vary if the work is carried out at a division or department or at a company.
 If you are carrying out your degree project abroad, we recommend that you start planning well ahead as it can take longer to find a project and they require more planning.

 How can I find a degree project placement?

 To find a degree project placement you can: